atch2203/blog/src/content/blog/ledsticks.md

 ![alt text](@assets/images/writeups/ledsticks/comparison.jpg)
 ![alt text](@assets/images/writeups/ledsticks/comparisondark.jpg)
 <div align="center" style="color:#888888"><em>Not too bad!</em></div>
+While my own LED attachment was better in some ways, it was worse than Sundia's in others:
+- While it never broke, it

 issue: it flies off and is too dim, we want brighter!